cihga39871/ScopedStreams.jl/README.md

 end
 ```

-However it is not supported to pass two/three distinct descriptors of the same file:
+However, it is not supported to pass two/three distinct descriptors of the same file:

 ```julia
 # NOT supported